Gopimaguluri267/Deep-Learning-From-Scratch/README.md

 Implementation of deep learning algorithms and architectures from scratch using Python.

+(This repository reflects my understanding of core concepts — feedback and discussions are welcome!)

 ### [Neural Networks](neural_networks/)
 - Basic neural network components including linear layers and activation functions implemented using NumPy